-Having a dominant or subordinated position within a field is determined by the value of capital the actors have.
+Having a dominant or subordinated position within a certain field, according to Bourdieu (1993), depends on the value of capital the actors have.
 Bourdieu (1984) defines capital as "an energy which only exists and only produces its effects in the field in which it is produced and reproduced, each of the properties attached to class is given its value and efficacy by the specific laws of each field" (p.113).
 Social relations of power within a certain field are regulated by valued capital, which consequently becomes the "object of struggle within fields" (Coles, 2009, p.
 36).
-Bourdieu makes reference to three types of capital that exist in the majority of fields: "Economic capital, which refers to financial resources; social capital, which refers to one's social networks and the status of individuals therein; and cultural capital, which broadly considers one's cultural skills, tastes, preferences, qualifications, and so forth that operate as class distinctions" (Coles, 2009, p.
+The Bourdieusian concept of capital comprises mainly three different types: "Economic capital, which refers to financial resources; social capital, which refers to one's social networks and the status of individuals therein; and cultural capital, which broadly considers one's cultural skills, tastes, preferences, qualifications, and so forth that operate as class distinctions" (Coles, 2009, p.
 36).
 Hence, the valued capital individuals own determines their positions within a certain field.